quyphamdev/George-Mason-University/README.md

 # George-Mason-University
 Source code of homeworks and projects that I have written during my years at GMU.
+You might notice that some files have a name "Jason" as author in a machine-auto-generated comment on top of the files.
+This was the name that I used on my personal laptop when I installed OS/software.

 # CS 112
 Python source code.